Infinity Ring: A Mutiny in Time

 fall on Dak and Sera.
 After the disaster, Sera experiences a Remnant, a feeling that something different would have happened if time hadn't been changed.
 After she goes to Dak to share it, he allows her to enter his parents' lab.
 Sera completes the Infinity Ring, a device that allows time travel.
 However, their parents' first attempt at time traveling fails, getting them lost in the time stream.
 Soon after that, a dozen Hystorians disguised as SQ members storm Dak's parent's lab.
 When Brint and Mari, the Hystorians' current leaders, introduce Dak and Sera to the Hystorians, only Riq stands out.
 He is far younger than everyone else, with dark skin and eyes.
 He also knows sixteen languages and is 16 years old.
 Shortly after that, the SQ storms the compound and Dak, Sera, and Riq escape by using the Infinity Ring and decide to go back in time to fix the changes themselves.

-They go to Great Pyramid of Giza thousands of years in the past to discuss their next move.
+They go to the Great Pyramid of Giza thousands of years in the past to discuss their next move.
 To find the first Break, or major change in time, they have to solve a riddle about "the Memory's Art".
 After Riq solves it, they go to Palos de la Frontera on August 3, 1492.
 However, they meet a Time Warden of the SQ, and have to escape and find their contact, a butcher named Gloria.
 They discuss the Break that they have to fix, and learn that Queen Isabella has commissioned a major voyage.
 The group believes that they must help the Amancio brothers – Salvador and Raul – complete a mutiny against the cruel captain Christopher Columbus.
 Gloria helps them get on the Santa Maria, the ship that the mutiny is about to happen on, through the help of a one-eyed man named Eyeball.
 The kids have to work extremely hard while on the ship.
 Although they still believe that the mutiny must happen, they soon discover that Raul and Salvador are SQ.
 The kids meet "riffraff", or the lowest of the low, including Ricardo, Francisco, and Daniel.
 Eyeball hears them discuss the mutiny and puts them in the brig, to be killed next morning.
 However, Eyeball is actually on their side, due to his love for Gloria.
 The riffraff expose the Amancio brothers and battle them to prevent the mutiny.
 However, Raul throws Dak overboard.
 He soon learns that Salvador is dead and Raul was thrown overboard, too.
 Raul tries to drown Dak, and Sera uses the Infinity Ring to warp herself, Dak, and Riq to a warehouse, where they find a wanted poster for Dak's parents.
 Meanwhile, Brint and Mari reflect on the SQ attack, and Brint wonders if his high school was always named after Columbus.